Every Step You Take (TV series)

-Every Step You Take (陪著你走 (Pui4 Zoek6 Nei5 Zau2); literally "Walking With You") is an 2015 Hong Kong modern romance television drama created and produced by TVB, starring Moses Chan and Myolie Wu as the main cast.
+Every Step You Take (陪著你走 (Pui4 Zoek6 Nei5 Zau2); literally "Walking With You") is a 2015 Hong Kong modern romance television drama created and produced by TVB, starring Moses Chan and Myolie Wu as the main cast.
 Filming took place from March 2014 to June 2014.
 The drama is broadcast on Hong Kong's Jade and HD Jade channels from August 31 till September 25, 2015 airing every Monday through Friday during its 8:30-9:30 pm timeslot with a total of 20 episodes.

 Synopsis

 Due to an unfortunate accident, magazine photographer Sung Tin Chung (Myolie Wu) lost her ability to see.
 Despite her love for beauty and watching television dramas, Tin Chung was not deterred by her blindness.
 With the help of her boyfriend, To Ching Hang (Jonathan Cheung), and her guide dog, Tin Chung maintains her optimism and finds strength from her new motto, ‘Love Conquers All’.

 While Tin Chung is slowly putting her life back together, her new neighbor and advertising guru Kam Yin Chong (Moses Chan) is suffering from a midlife crisis.
 A former workaholic, Yin Chong lost contact with all his friends and family.
 Unable to handle his behavior, even his mentee Yeun Yuen (Elaine Yiu) quits.
 Lost, and unable to cope with the loneliness, Yin Chong decides to take a long vacation to find his way again.

 After breaking up with her boyfriend, Tin Chung crosses paths with Yin Chong and finds comfort in her lonely neighbor.
 Although their personalities differ vastly from the beginning, Tin Chung and Yin Chong slowly fall in love with each other and realize that they are not so different after all.